Why Willpower Is Not Enough to Make You Thin

 It’s very common for people to think that it’s their lack of willpower that is the reason that they are overweight or just can’t eat in a healthy way.
-Some research says that willpower is not enough.
-Nowhere is that more true than in losing weight or maintaining a healthy weight.
+But willpower is not the best way to get thin!

 We all know or have read about people that apply willpower to the task of losing weight with some success.
 It used to leave me feeling like the most undisciplined person in the world.
 It seemed so simple—eat less and exercise more.